shivammathur/setup-php/README.md

 ### Nightly Build Setup

-> Setup a nightly build of `PHP 8.0.0-dev` from the [master branch](https://github.com/php/php-src/tree/master "Master branch on PHP source repository") of PHP.
+> Setup a nightly build of `PHP 8.0` or `PHP 8.1`.

-- This version is currently in development.
+- These versions are currently in development.
-- `PECL` is installed by default with this version on `ubuntu` and `macOS`.
+- `PECL` is installed by default with these versions on `ubuntu` and `macOS`.
-- Some user space extensions might not support this version currently.
+- Some user space extensions might not support these versions currently.
-- Refer to this [RFC](https://wiki.php.net/rfc/jit "PHP JIT RFC configuration") for configuring `PHP JIT` on this version.
+- Refer to this [RFC](https://wiki.php.net/rfc/jit "PHP JIT RFC configuration") for configuring `PHP JIT` on these versions.
-- Refer to this [list of RFCs](https://wiki.php.net/rfc#php_80 "List of RFCs implemented in PHP8") implemented in this version.
+- Refer to this [list of RFCs](https://wiki.php.net/rfc#php_80 "List of RFCs implemented in PHP8") for features implemented in `PHP 8.0`.

 ```yaml
 steps: